PO Box 9021, Wilmington, DE 19809, USA

 Yucatan White-lipped Snake

-(photo by Peter Mooney during the FONT tour in the Yucatan of Mexico in November 2008)
+(photo by Peter Mooney during a FONT tour)

-146. Yucatan Centipede Snake ______ bz(only a limited distribution in the north)
+146. Yucatan Centipede Snake ______ BZ(only a limited distribution in the north) GU(locally)

 Tantilla cuniculator